Edison9419/wheat-detection-network/README.md

 # wheat-detection-network
 wheat detection network

+# about update🔼
+This update, uploaded the project's ios-related code, as well as the python code for the generative model.

 # about the app
 We have upload the source code of this app.
 The ios project is in WDN folder.